 Dr. Ngozi Okonjo-Iweala joined The Rockefeller Foundation board of trustees in 2009.

-Dr. Ngozi Okonjo-Iweala is currently the Coordinating Minister for the Economy and Minister of Finance on Legal & Policy for the Federal Republic of Nigeria, appointed in July 2011.
+Dr. Ngozi Okonjo-Iweala is former Minister of Finance for the Federal Republic of Nigeria, appointed in July 2011.
 She previously served as a Managing Director of the World Bank where she had oversight responsibility for the World Bank’s operational portfolio in Africa, South Asia and Europe and Central Asia.
 Dr. Okonjo-Iweala spearheaded several World Bank initiatives to assist low-income countries during both the food and later financial crisis.
 She is chaired the replenishment of over $40 billion for the International Development Association (IDA), the grant and soft credit arm of the World Bank.

 From September 2006 to November 2007, she was Distinguished Visiting Fellow at Brookings Institution.
 From June to August 2006, she was Minister of Foreign Affairs of Nigeria, overseeing Nigeria’s External Relations; and from July 2003 to June 2006 she served a prior term as Minister of Finance and Economy of Nigeria and head of Nigeria’s much acclaimed Presidential Economic team responsible for implementing a comprehensive home-grown economic reform program that stabilized the macro-economy and tripled the growth rate to an average 6% per annum over three years.